h34tnet/enrico/README.md

 Enrico is a weekend-project toy interpreter for an simplified assembly-like language.

-All operations operate on the memory of the *virtual machine* (Italicised because it's not really a virtual machine i think, just a memory context.
-Is there a difference?).
+All operations operate on the memory of the *virtual machine* - Italicised because it's not really a virtual machine; currently it's just an object to hold the state of execution.
+If i don't loose interest it may become more like a VM in the future.

 The VM consists of: